Upper Aquetong Valley Historic District

+The Upper Aquetong Valley Historic District is a national historic district that is located in Solebury Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1987.

+History and architectural features

-Upper Aquetong Valley Historic District is a national historic district located in Solebury Township, Bucks County, Pennsylvania.
-The district includes 55 contributing buildings, 3 contributing sites, and 11 contributing structures along Meeting House Road and the upper branch of Aquetong Creek.
-It overlaps with the Honey Hollow Watershed National Historic Landmark.
-The district encompasses a dozen farmsteads composed of 18th and 19th century farmhouses with their associated outbuildings.
-A number of the houses exhibit vernacular Federal and Georgian style details.
+This district emcompasses fifty-five contributing buildings, three contributing sites, and eleven contributing structures that are located along Meeting House Road and the upper branch of Aquetong Creek.
+This district, which overlaps with the Honey Hollow Watershed National Historic Landmark, also encompasses a dozen farmsteads composed of eighteenth and nineteenth-century farmhouses with their associated outbuildings.
+A number of the houses exhibit vernacular, Federal and Georgian-style details.

 Architecturally notable buildings include the Solebury Meeting House (c.
 1806) and the Federal style John Blackfan House (c.
 1836).

 It was added to the National Register of Historic Places in 1987.